-- (A) For intermediate, brackish, and saline marsh features - - If the initial survival criterion for planted species or the initial vegetative cover criterion are not achieved (i.e. the criteria specified in success criteria 3.C), a monitoring report will be required for each consecutive year until two sequential annual reports indicate that the applicable survival criterion or vegetative cover criteria have been satisfied (i.e. that corrective actions were successful).
-The USACE would also be responsible for the purchase and installation of supplemental plants needed to attain the success criteria. - (B) For all types of marsh features (fresh, intermediate, brackish, and saline) - - If topographic success criteria 2.A or 2.B are not achieved, a monitoring report will be required for each consecutive year until two sequential annual reports indicate the applicable criteria have been satisfied.
+(A) For intermediate, brackish and saline marsh features -

+- If the initial survival criterion for planted species or the initial vegetative cover criterion are not achieved (i.e. the criteria specified in success criteria 3.C), a monitoring report will be required for each consecutive year until two sequential annual reports indicate that the applicable survival criterion or vegetative cover criteria have been satisfied (i.e. that corrective actions were successful).
+The USACE would also be responsible for the purchase and installation of supplemental plants needed to attain the success criteria. - (B) For fresh marsh features -- - If the initial vegetative cover criterion is not achieved (i.e. the requirement specified in success criteria 3.B), a monitoring report will be required for each consecutive year until two sequential annual reports indicate that the applicable vegetative cover criteria have been satisfied (i.e. that corrective actions were successful).
+Since failure to meet the success criterion would mandate planting the subject marsh, the USACE would also be responsible for the purchase and installation of the required plants. - (C) For all types of marsh features (fresh, intermediate, brackish, saline) - - If topographic success criteria 2.A or 2.B are not achieved, a monitoring report will be required for each consecutive year until two sequential annual reports indicate the applicable criteria have been satisfied.
 Since failure to meet topographic success criteria would mandate corrective actions such as addition of fill, removal of fill, or other actions to change grades within the subject marsh feature, the USACE would also be responsible for performing the necessary corrective actions.